 How do these beginning sound worksheets support learning?

 As part of the phonics cycle, WorksheetZone is aware of the difficulties in exposing pupils to a variety of beginning sounds.
 You have everything you need to get them started with these beginning sounds worksheets that match the initial sounds of the alphabet.
-By connecting each letter symbol to one of the original WorksheetZone’s pictures, you may help pupils grasp how to recognize and identify starting sounds at a young age.
+Connecting each letter symbol to one of the original WorksheetZone's pictures may help pupils grasp how to recognize and identify starting sounds at a young age.

 This fantastic teaching tool was created by educators to help you save time on planning and focus on where it is most needed.
 With our wide selection of varied resources to fit every learning style, achieving the phonics objectives of the national curriculum has never been so simple.
 To create accessible and inclusive learning experiences that the entire class is likely to love, just download this excellent resource in our editable editions, or your kids can even practice directly on a tablet with our interactive form.
 But the advantages don't end there.